 Best Practices for the Cleanest Martial Arts Mats

-Whether you're training top Jiu Jitsu athletes or teaching karate to kids, you don’t need to own any fancy equipment or hire a cleaning service to build your reputation for having a clean martial arts gym.
+Whether you're training top Jiu Jitsu athletes or putting kickboxing students through a circuit, you don’t need to own any fancy equipment or hire a cleaning service to build your reputation for having a clean martial arts gym.
 Put in the effort and follow these best practices for cleaning your foam puzzle mats and other surfaces.

 1. Prep the Mats